 First Year Community Engaged Learning

-First Year Community Engaged Learning (CEL) is a graduation requirement that brings the College’s values to life, and introduces students to the culture of the campus.
+First Year Community Engaged Learning (CEL) is a graduation requirement that brings the college’s values to life, and introduces students to the culture of the campus and surrounding communities.
 All First Year students are required to spend a minimum of eight hours addressing one of the unmet needs of the local or regional community.
-The Bonner Institute for Civic and Community Engagement organizes the CEL program at the College and mobilizes all First Year students to complete the graduation requirement.
-If you have any other questions, please contact the Bonner Institute at firstname.lastname@example.org, or (609)771-2548.
+The Center for Community Engaged Learning and Research, in collaboration with TCNJ Bonner Scholars organizes the CEL program at the College and facilitates all First Year students to complete the graduation requirement.
+If you have any other questions, please contact the Bonner Institute at email@example.com, or (609)771-2548.

 How do I enroll in the First Year Community Engaged Learning?

 All First Year students, regardless of their track, are enrolled in a non-credit course (IDS 103/First Year Community Engaged Learning) that appears on their transcripts.
 They receive a passing grade from the Bonner Institute for completing all of the requirements, which includes filling out pre- and post-surveys.To manage student participation, all First Year students are also entered into their own individual Canvas community; one for each FSP CEL project or co-curricular CEL Day.
 This allows CELR staff and student leaders to communicate directly with the students and faculty and post important items, such as assessment tools.

 - Approximately 40 faculty members work with Bonner Institute staff and Scholars to integrate a CEL experience or project into their class.
 These are tied to a specific learning objective of the course.
 Through this experiential learning practice, students apply the information they learn in class directly to their service in the community and vice versa.
 This model, also known as service learning, has been recognized as a best-practice for civic learning and democratic action, as well as educational practices in general.

 - The Co-Curricular Track: CEL